papasega/aims_cases_studies_finetuning_exam/README.md

 **Theme:** From fine-tuning to real deployment **Recommended base model:** `Qwen/Qwen3-0.6B`

-This project is a continuation of Lab 7 on fine-tuning.
+This project is a continuation of the Session 7 fine-tuning lab.
+You will work in the same groups as for the case studies, as if you were working on a small industry-style AI project.
 The goal is not only to fine-tune a model, but to build a clean, reproducible, industry-style LLM deployment workflow.

 You must prepare data, train a LoRA adapter, evaluate the model, push the model to Hugging Face Hub, and deploy a working Hugging Face Space.